 Housing Segments and Segmented Remodeling

-Major revision in progress; draft coming soon
+Major revision in progress; please e-mail for the latest draft

 In 2019, home remodeling and improvement accounted for over $400 billion in